mczuchnowski/mczuchnowski.github.io/_posts/2015-01-12-keeping-your-secrets-safe-in-rails.md

 ---
 layout: post
 title: "Keeping your secrets safe in Rails"
-tagline: "Using environment variables and .gitignore"
+---

-description: "At some point you will want to extend your Rails app by connecting it to some external service.
+At some point you will want to extend your Rails app by connecting it to some external service.
 It might be a mailer, Amazon AWS account for storing assets or a Facebook app allowing users to sign up using Omniauth.
 Whatever it is, in most cases you will get some secret credentials in the form of meaningless strings